Breeze/breeze.github.io/doc-js/breeze-angular.md

 ## AJAX

 The Breeze `EntityManager` makes HTTP calls to a remote server via an "ajax" adapter.
 While Breeze ships with both a 'jQuery' and an 'angular' ajax adapter, it defaults to the 'jQuery' adapter which wraps `jquery.ajax`.
-This Breeze Angular Service re-configures breeze to use the 'angular' adapter which wraps `$http`, ensuring that Breeze receives the specific `$http` service instance that Angular injects into your app module.
+This Breeze AngularJS Service re-configures breeze to use the 'angular' adapter which wraps `$http`, ensuring that Breeze receives the specific `$http` service instance that AngularJS injects into your app module.

 Speaking of service instances ...

 ## Multiple *$q* and *$http* instances

-There is a nuance you may discover in extraordinary circumstances: Angular creates a new `$q` and a new `$http` **for each application module**.
+There is a nuance you may discover in extraordinary circumstances: AngularJS creates a new `$q` and a new `$http` **for each application module**.

 Rare is the application that has multiple app modules.
 But if you did have multiple app modules, each would have its own `$q` and `$http` instance.